graphul-rs/graphul/README.md

 ## 👀 Examples

 Listed below are some of the common examples.
-If you want to see more code examples , please visit our [Recipes repository](https://github.com/graphul-rs/graphul/tree/main/examples)
+If you want to see more code examples , please visit our [Examples Folder](https://github.com/graphul-rs/graphul/tree/main/examples)

 ## 📖 Context